alexandrubese/articles-backend/README.md

 For local development:
 0. sls dynamodb install
+0.1 go to http://localhost:8002/shell/ and run dynamo_queries/test_articles.js and dynamo_queries/test_articles_Data.js so that you have data in the database
 1. start the local-dynamodb: npm run local-dynamodb
 2. start the local serverless instance: npm start (or your debug configuration with "npm start" for debugging)